Wonder-filled”

 in a beautiful environment of woods, fields, ponds and farm.

-To register for one or more classes, or for more information, contact Grace Shaw at 603-878-3715 or gracecaleb@comcast.net
+To register for one or more classes, or for more information, contact Grace Shaw at gracecaleb@comcast.net

 Our goal is to engage children in wholesome, joyful and meaningful experiences that will be of lifelong value.